Expert Advice On Improving Your Home

 Types of Gutter Guards

-• Mesh guards stop debris but let water through.
+• Mesh guards stop debris but allow water to flow through.
 Mesh guards have even smaller holes than screen guards.
-They're durable and allow debris to slide off rather than sitting on top of your gutters.
-On average, you can expect to spend $3.46 per linear foot for mesh guards.
+They're durable and encourage debris to slide off as opposed to sitting on top of your gutters.
+On average, you can expect to pay $3.46 per linear foot for mesh guards.

 *Cost data based on sample pricing for DIY gutter guards from multiple national hardware retailers and adjusted for local cost of living.